The European Music Therapy Confederation was founded in 1991, as a forum for exchange between music therapists in Europe.

 The overall purpose of the EMTC is to nurture mutual respect, understanding and exchange between music therapists in Europe.

 In May 2004 the EMTC achieved official AISBL status at EU level in Brussels, as a non-profit making, international, professional organisation, according to Belgian law.
 This new EMTC has a Constitution, By Laws and a Code of Ethics.
-It is managed by an administrative infrastructure consisting of a Core Board (President and 2 vice Presidents: General Secretary and Treasurer), a Board (3 regional country coordinators).
+It is managed by an administrative infrastructure consisting of a Board consisting of a Core Board (President and 2 vice Presidents: General Secretary and Treasurer) and three regional country coordinators.

 The EMTC is a confederation of professional music therapy associations (i.e. associations of qualified, practising music therapists).
 Member countries have a single representative.
 This representative is voted by the member associations (the professional association(s) within each country).
 The country representative is responsible to the national associations who are members of the EMTC.